 - Reload your browser for the changes to take effect.

-Method 3: Access Using a Chrome Extension
+Method 3: Access Using a Browser Extension

 You can access your website by installing a third-party extension to the Chrome web browser.